About this guide

 Own client relationships

-Stay in control of all aspects of client communication and interaction
+Deepen engagement and control all aspects of client interaction

 Stay joined up